New York resident, Chicago native, and Georgetown alumna. I am a reporter, a producer, a writer, and a social entrepreneur.

 While attending Georgetown University I co-founded OWN IT, a national women’s leadership initiative that seeks to empower and inspire college women by providing a venue for them to meet and engage with female leaders of the 21st century.
 Reaching over 3,000 young women and over 300 high profile and nationally-recognized female leaders, we produce game-changing summits that focus on leadership, diversity, accessibility and feminism.
 Want to join our girl gang (#ladymafia) that is now active on 10 college campuses?
 Click here.

-I currently work as a producer and correspondent at Mic, a digital media company.
-Since joining Mic in October of 2017, my stories have attracted the attention and praise of influencers ranging from Kim Kardashian West to Ava DuVernay.
-I cover topics as diverse as criminal justice reform, the #metoo movement, and racial justice.
-Most notably, my interview with Alice Marie Johnson, a woman serving a life without parole sentence for a first-time nonviolent drug offense, inspired Kim Kardashian West to get involved in Johnson's case.
+I am currently a producer and reporter for The New York Times’ Opinion video effort.
+Prior to NYT, I worked as a producer and correspondent at Mic where I helped develop our opinion video offering and reported on women’s issues and health and illness for Mic Dispatch, a news magazine show.
+Most notably at Mic, my interview with Alice Marie Johnson, a woman serving a life without parole sentence for a first-time nonviolent drug offense, inspired Kim Kardashian West to get involved in Johnson's case.
 Kardashian West then successfully lobbied President Trump to grant Johnson clemency and I produced a series of reported pieces alongside the effort, catapulting the story to make international headlines and result in real-world impact.
-Prior to joining Mic, I worked at CBS This Morning where assisted Norah O'Donnell as we covered the 2016 presidential campaign and election.
-Throughout college I worked in media in both on-camera and producer roles ranging from local news at FOX Chicago, to political journalism at Meet the Press, to covering DC in college as a mtvU on-air correspondent, and working in online video at Huff Post Live.
+Prior to joining Mic, I worked at CBS This Morning where I assisted Norah O'Donnell as we covered the 2016 presidential campaign and election.

 I’m grateful to those who have helped me amplify the voices of others.
 Most prominently I have been honored as the 2014 Glamour Magazine College Woman of the Year, a Chicagoan of the Year by Chicago Magazine, Zeitgeist Young Mind by Google, and one of Youth Service America’s “Top 25 Most Powerful and Influential Young People.”
 You can find me hanging out with Hoda Kotb and Kathie Lee Gifford on the TODAY Show, sandwiched between Oprah and President Clinton on the Oprah show, and giving a TED talk… among other things.